cometchat/cometchat-sample-app-flutter/README.md

 <br>

 CometChat Flutter Sample App (built using CometChat UI Kit) is a fully functional messaging app capable of one-on-one (private) and group messaging.
 This sample app enables users to send text and multimedia messages like images, videos, and documents.
+To see all the information, simply [click here](https://www.cometchat.com/docs/v4/flutter-uikit/overview).
 <br/>
 <hr/>